guibueno/guibueno.github.io/_docs/01-introduction/05-practice.markdown

 incomplete: no
 ---

+When language learners want to make use of the available information on the Internet, what should they do?
+In other words, how do people train or practice their foreign/second language skills?

+This section shows that structuring a practice/training time can be challenging to most people.
+Also, the quality of this practice can impact the results that language learners will obtain.

-### Intro
+### Deliberate Practice

-Scott and Ghinea (2014) state that "maintaining an ongoing, reflexive, and self-regulated learning process is critical to the acquisition of expertise" (p.
+Scott and Ghinea (2014) argue that engaging in **deliberate practice** is an important way to foster expertise.
+They primarely discuss computer programing, but also refer to many other areas.

+According to them, it is crucial that learners be in control of their own practice.
+The acquisition of expertise happens best when maintaining "an ongoing, reflexive, and self-regulated learning process" (p.
 169).
-They argue that engaging in **deliberate practice **is an important way to achieve those conditions in many areas, such as in computer programing, which they discuss in-depth.
-The authors also argue that:

-As mentioned in the previous section, this project intends to provide language learners with both metacognitive (**learning**) and emotional (**trying**) strategies to make their deliberate practice more efficient.
-But what is deliberate practice in language learning?
-Where does it take place and what are the conditions under which it occurs?
+### Scenario

+Let's imagine a language learner whose goal is to improve his/her language skills.
+This person has decided to devote some time into doing that right now.
+Where should he/she begin?

-### Selecting an activity
+#### Selecting the activity

-Of course, in language learning there is never only one answer to a question.
-When learners want to invest time in improving their foreign language skills, there is a long list of options from which they can choose what to do. *Watching a movie in the target language*, for example, may be a good way to improve the listening skill.
-Table 2 displays a non-exhaustive list of examples:
+Of course, in the field of language learning there is never only *one* answer to any question.
+In fact, there is a huge number of activities in which this language learner may opt to engage.

+He/she may decide to *Watch a movie in the target language*, for example, knowing that this would be a good way to improve the listening skill.

 <table>
   <tr class="diff title">